temporalio/documentation/docs/application-development/features.md

 ## Workflow Side Effects

-A Side Effect is a method of execution to produce nondeterministic code; such as, generating a UUID or a random number.
+A Side Effect is a method of execution to produce nondeterministic code, such as generating a UUID or a random number.
-By implementing Side Effect into your Workflow Execution, you can execute the provided function once and records its result into the Workflow Execution [Event History](../workflows#event-history).
+By implementing a Side Effect in your Workflow Execution, you can execute the provided function once and record its result into the Workflow Execution [Event History](/workflows/#event-history).

 A Side Effect does not re-execute during a Replay.
 Instead, it returns the recorded result from the Workflow Execution Event History.
 Side Effects should not fail, because failure results in the Side Effect function executing more than once.
 If there’s a chance of failure, use an Activity.